gumaerc-testorg/18.369-spring-2008/content/pages/lecture-summaries.md

 Examined off-axis propagating in 1d-periodic structures: projected band diagrams, Fabry-Perot waveguides, surface states, and omnidirectional mirrors.
 Much reference were made to the book-figure from lecture 8.

-Began with the off-axis band diagram, which causes the TM and TE bands to split - explained why TM bands lie lower than TE bands, due to the discontinuous boundary conditions of ∈|E|2.
+Began with the off-axis band diagram, which causes the TM and TE bands to split - explained why TM bands lie lower than TE bands, due to the discontinuous boundary conditions of ∈|E|{{< sup "2" >}}.

-Next considered the projected band diagram in which the ω for all values of kz (z = periodic direction) are plotted as a function of ky (y = parallel to layers), resulting in continuum regions.
-Related asymptotic behavior at large ky to ray-optics limit, explaining asymptotic slope and narrowing bandwidths.
+Next considered the projected band diagram in which the ω for all values of k{{< sub "z" >}} (z = periodic direction) are plotted as a function of k{{< sub "y" >}} (y = parallel to layers), resulting in continuum regions.
+Related asymptotic behavior at large k{{< sub "y" >}} to ray-optics limit, explaining asymptotic slope and narrowing bandwidths.

-Next considered a Fabry-Perot waveguide, formed by a defect in the periodic structure, giving rise to a guided band in the gap as a function of ky.
+Next considered a Fabry-Perot waveguide, formed by a defect in the periodic structure, giving rise to a guided band in the gap as a function of k{{< sub "y" >}}.
 Discussed criteria for whether this guided band intersects the continuum regions.
 Noted that we can now guide light in a **lower** index region (even air), quite different from index guiding.

 Considered the surface states that arise at an interface - they are confined by index-guiding with respect to the homogeneous medium on one side of the interface and by the band gap with respect to the periodic structure on the other side of the interface.
 Claimed (without proof, yet), that there is always some crystal termination that gives rise to surface state(s).